DARKSEC-OPS/python-ethsec/README.md

 ifconfig: shows IP address, subnet mask, and default gateway

 nslookup domainname: looks up the ip address for whatever domain name you insert

+dig a <hostname>: find the IP address associated with a domain name

+nc <IP Address> 80: creates a network connection for reading and writing messages

 whois: looks up the file on the WHOIS website, which has the details of who registered the domain.
 Public information